Extending a K2s Cluster

-This guide explains how to extend a K2s cluster by adding physical hosts or virtual machines to an existing K2s setup.
+This guide explains how to extend a K2s cluster by adding additional nodes.
+At the moment, the documented and supported workflow covers Linux worker nodes on physical hosts or existing virtual machines.
+Support for Windows worker nodes will follow.

 Prerequisites